 Formlets is a good all-round online form creator.
 The platform has an intuitive interface though lacks any templates.
-To get started you name your template and are then immediately directed to the editing screen where you can create your online form.
+To get started, you name your template and are immediately directed to the editing screen to create your online form.

 The editing screen uses a drag and drop interface.
 The layout is intuitive and everything is accessible within a click of the mouse.
 It’s functional rather than attractive.
 Still, the finished online forms look attractive and work, which is what matters in the end.